fukata/network-latest-posts/readme.txt

 about me, why would you recommend my work to potential customers and send it to me using the email address available at my website :)

-= Is there a plugin like this for single WordPress installations? = Yes, I'm finishing a version for single installations, check this out http://single-latest-posts.laelitenetwork.com
+= Is there a plugin like this for single WordPress installations? = Yes, I've released a version for single installations, check it out http://single-latest-posts.laelitenetwork.com